nocyphr/Screener/README.md

   - [x] filtering is possible and works
   - [x] getting the current table in csv format is possible (link?
 Download?)
 - [x] styling?
 Frameworks? (bootstrap vs. tailwind)
-- [ ] refine Scenario: Filter stock data Outline with examples column | filter -> test text column, numerical column, operators
+- [x] refine Scenario: Filter stock data Outline with examples column | filter -> test text column, numerical column, operators
 - [ ] "remember" (cookie) applied filters and sorting after page reload
+- [ ] Add test for sequential filters

 ### Issues
 - [ ] Go to page 2, set symbol filter to "A" -> you are on an empty page 2 because there are only enough items for one page